robthide37/A3dp-Slicer/doc/How to build - Windows.md

 If you set yourself the DESTDIR for the deps, write your location instead of `c:\local\Slic3r\deps\build\destdir\usr\local` If you need to compile with a specific version of visual studio, add this option to the first CMake call `-G "Visual Studio 16 2022"`.
 Use the same version as the deps.

+If it complains about not finding PSAPI, you cans et yourself the value in your cmakcache.
+Search your computer for 'psapi.lib'.
+For exemple, mine is at "C:/Program Files (x86)/Windows Kits/10/Lib/10.0.22621.0/um/x64/psapi.lib".

 ### Compile Slic3r.